nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 339
 00:19:34,520 --> 00:19:36,238
-[SPEAKER_01]: The fourth three is fine.
+[SPEAKER_01]: Before 3 is fine,

 340
 00:19:36,218 --> 00:19:40,710
-[SPEAKER_01]: I'll be buttoned up after lunch, so they send it to me sometime after lunch.
+[SPEAKER_01]: I'll be buttoned up after lunch, so send it to me sometime after lunch.

 341
 00:19:40,690 --> 00:19:43,984